WordPress/gutenberg/packages/components/src/ui/view/README.md

 # View (Experimental)

 `View` is a core component that renders everything in the library.
 It is the principle component in the entire library.
-Note that `View` is not exported from components, it's fully internal.

 **Everything** is a `View`, and a `View` is **everything**.